 Under certain circumstances and with prior approval, ASMSA employees may work for two departments or two state agencies or institutions concurrently.
+Employees should seek approval from their primary supervisor before accepting additional work from another state agency.
+Once approved, the employee and/or manager should inform Human Resources of the concurrent employment for reporting purposes.
 The work performed for the second department, agency or institution must not interfere with the proper and required performance of the employee's duties in the primary position.
 The combined salary payments must not exceed the maximum allowable salary for the higher paid position, except that, under Arkansas Code Ann. § 19-4-1604, state employees may teach temporarily at state-supported institutions of higher education even though their combined salaries will exceed the line-item maximum.
 This exception is subject to the approval of the chief fiscal officer of the state.
 Human Resources can provide information about the approval process for concurrent employment.

-You may not be on paid sick leave from one state agency or institution while you are being paid by another state agency or institution.
+You may not be on paid sick or annual leave from one state agency or institution while you are being paid by another state agency or institution.